stevenmontilla/stevenmontilla.github.io/twitter/twitter.md

 ## Abstract

 Nowadays, the use of social media platforms is extremely normalized.
 People continuously post information about their lives, their experiences, creations, etc...
-People react to what happens around them and resort to the internet to share it with everyone else.
+They react to what happens around them and resort to the internet to share it with everyone else.
 In many cases, social media has become a  way to receive help or spread awareness about an issue or event.
-For example, in march of 2020, Middlebury students started a mutual aid campaign on social media dedicated to helping peers secure housing or other necessities.
-Beyond what the users themselves can do to good with social media, there is much to be learned by the way users behave in space and time when stresses occur.
+For example, in march of 2020, Middlebury students started a mutual aid campaign on social media dedicated to helping peers secure housing or other securities that they lost due to the pandemic.

+Beyond what the users themselves can do to good with social media, there is much to be learned from the way users behave in space and time when stresses occur.
 In this way of looking at social media, we as researchers are not as interested in the individual context of a post, but on the dynamics and discourse of larger populations in the platform.
-Twitter is the perfect social media platform to study the behaviors of the population in the face of stresses, at least in the countries where it is widely used enough.
+Twitter is a specially useful social media platform to study the behaviors of the population in the face of stresses, at least in the countries where it is widely used enough.
 From personal observation, the platform is set up to be candid, concise and highly engaging.
 Unlike other platforms such as Instagram, twitter users post more frequently and about a wider range of topics.
+However, as Crawford & Finn (2015) discuss, analysis done with twitter data may provide valuable insights, but there needs to be recognition of the biases and uncertainty introduced by the way the twitter algorithm works and how it lets its users interact with information.

 Utilizing the unique data that twitter users generate, Wang et al (2016) studied Twitter activity related to wildfires in California, finding that the social media data can help characterize fires across space and time.
 Wang et al's methodology could also be used in a variety of contexts to characterize other hazards.